harrywang/harrywang.github.io/_posts/2022-02-10-data-science-cheatsheet.md

 permalink: ds
 ---

-This Python Data Science Cheatsheet is created based on many [references](#references).
+The goal of this Python Data Science Cheatsheet is to list the most commonly needed concepts and tools for beginners, which is created based on many [references](#references).

 ## Python Collection Data Types